pkelly916/random-vers/README.md

 # Random Version for Irssi

-Very basic script to intercept CTCP version requests and respond with a version from versions.txt.
+Very basic script to intercept CTCP version requests and respond with a random version from versions.txt.

 # Installation
 Copy "randomversion.pl" to $irssidir/scripts, making the directory if it does not exist.